Homepage

 Avoid full-to-empty policies.
 While they can be convenient as you don’t need to find a petrol station before you drop off the car, you’ll be pre-charged for the fuel, often at a grossly inflated price.

-At TravelSupermarket, we only show you hire rentals with fair fuel polices (ie full-to-full or same-to-same) so you’ll have one less thing to think about when comparing deals.
+At TravelSupermarket, we only show you hire rentals with fair fuel policies (ie full-to-full or same-to-same) so you’ll have one less thing to think about when comparing deals.

 Dropping off your car hire is fairly simple.
-You’ll often only need to refuel the car and conduct another check for damages.
+You’ll often only need to do two things: refuel the car and check again for damages.

 When it comes to filling up the car, be sure to research local petrol stations before you set off.
-You’ll often find one right by the airport, but prices can be expensive.
-Instead, look for petrol stations a few miles out – you may find a better rate.
+You’ll often find one right by the airport but prices can be expensive.
+Instead, look for petrol stations a couple miles out – you may find a better rate.

-At the drop-off location itself, recheck the car with a company representative and get copy of the signed document that says the car was in an acceptable condition.
-You shouldn’t be hit with any charges after this (don’t forget to check your bank account), but it pays to have a copy in case you need to dispute any fees.
+At the drop-off location itself, recheck the car with a company representative and get a copy of the signed document that says the car was in an acceptable condition.
+You shouldn’t be hit with any charges after this, but it pays to have a copy in case you need to dispute any fees.

 Returning after hours?
-If there’s no representative present, make sure to take you own photos of the car as you’ve left it.
-In the off chance something happens before morning, you’ll have time-stamped evidence that it wasn’t your fault.
+If there’s no representative present, make sure to take your own photos of the car as you’ve left it.
+On the off chance something happens before morning, you’ll have time-stamped evidence that it wasn’t your fault.

 10. Pre-pay for your booking